Strategy Paper: Greenshoring

 These questions are being pondered daily in executive rounds to evaluate how to achieve the best possible level of cost, efficiency, quality, and sustainability.

-This white paper sets out to identify the missing link so direly needed and gives an outlook to cure the headache shared by so many top executives.
+This strategy paper sets out to identify the missing link so direly needed and gives an outlook to cure the headache shared by so many top executives.

 Since the early 1990s, offshoring has emerged as one of the key strategies, by shifting value creation activities or manufacturing sites to low-wage countries.
 Increasing the competitive advantage through low labor costs and getting access to cheaper raw materials were some of the main reasons to offshore.
 While offshoring is still being implemented by major industrial nations and Western manufacturing companies, a countertrend has emerged within the last decade: reshoring.3